shalomb/shalomb/cv/cv.md

 author:   [https://shalomb.id](http://shalomb.id/) ◦ [s.bhooshi@gmail.com](mailto:s.bhooshi@gmail.com) ◦ +421 948 140 290

 abstract: >
-  An adept DevOps engineer with a background in the Agile and Continuous Delivery of cloud platforms and services.
-Combining 20 years experience in IT, DevOps and Cloud engineering, I seek to apply myself in a DevOps organization enabling business using state-of-the-art engineering know-how.
+  An experienced Cloud DevOps engineer with a background in the engineering of cloud platforms and services.
+  Combining 20 years experience in IT, QE, DevOps, and Cloud engineering, I seek to apply myself in a DevOps organization enabling business successes using modern cloud know-how and good-practices.

 header-includes:

   <meta name="title" content="Shalom Bhooshi — Curriculum Vitae" />